Lab 01: Dealing with Spatial Data in Python

 to see the last severl rows, .info()

-here and you should also try the others yourself.
+here and you could also try the others yourself.

 purchases_loaded.info()